bobbily/Regula/README.md

 Added the Favens paelex and Demitte domina interactions, to promote and demote concubines.
 Added Magister and Devoted tenets.
 Added re-initiation events, to add some effects when a PC dies.

-## Contributing

-If you are interested in contributing, please get in touch at the links above.
-Assistance with art or event dialogue would be greatly appreciated.

 ## Sources
 [Title image] (https://www.flickr.com/photos/peterscherub/26640204103/in/dateposted-ff/) - CC BY 2.0